Aridaniel/bradpittproject/README.md

-This is movie poster for River runs through it
+# This is movie poster for River runs through it

+* I was mostly working on positioning the letters more than styling them, mabey i could have styled them better font and color.

-* Here is the link
+* Here is the link http://riverrunsthroughit.surge.sh/